Exploring the Mysteries of the First Christmas

 Following a star across hundreds of miles is one thing.
 But how could the Magi precisely follow a star only six miles from Jerusalem to Bethlehem?

 The Bible does not tell us how the Magi found the exact place where Mary, Joseph, and Jesus were.
-Some theorize it may have been something as simple as asking the neighbors, which the Bible indicates by the use of the present participle of “saying” in Matthew 2:2.
+Some theorize it may have been as simple as asking the neighbors, which the Bible indicates by using the present participle of “saying” in Matthew 2:2.

 “Now after Jesus was born in Bethlehem of Judea in the days of Herod the king, behold, wise men from the East came to Jerusalem, saying, ‘Where is He who has been born King of the Jews?
 For we have seen His star in the East and have come to worship Him.'”